 This game is similar to musical chairs, but everyone is dancing instead.
 Section off spots on the side of the pool or add floating objects of various sizes to the pool.
 Make sure there’s one less space or object than the number of players.
 Splash dancing begins when the music starts.
 When it stops, each kid must touch one of the marked spots or grab one of the floating objects to continue.
 Remove one marked space or float each time until you have a winner.

 Create a list of items each player must find.
 Place several of each in the pool along with other miscellaneous sinkable waterproof items.
 Provide each player with a list and a pair of goggles.
 Set a timer and say “go.”

 Players choose their floats and line up at one end of the pool.
 Each player must race to the other end, touch the edge, then race back to the starting point.
 The fastest one wins.

 Fill clear plastic bottles with pool water and place the caps back on.
 Toss them in your pool.
 Players jump in and find as many bottles as they can.
 The one who retrieves the most from the pool is the winner.

 Marco Polo is perhaps one of the oldest pool games.
 Choose one player to be the tagger.
 The tagger keeps his or her eyes closed while attempting to tag other players.
 The tagger yells out “Marco” while the others dodge and weave while answering “Polo.”
 Whoever is tagged first becomes the new tagger.

 If you don’t have a pool yet but you’re ready to get started, reach out to the experienced pros at San Diego Pools.
-We’re the experts in pool installation San Diego homeowners have trusted for more than four decades.
+We’re the experts in custom outdoor pool, homeowners have trusted for more than four decades.
 Give us a call today at 888-707-7786 to learn how we can help you create the perfect design with just the right features that make your pool the one you’ve always dreamed of.